 Some of his notable publications include “Measuring growth with vertical scales” and “Generalizability in item response modeling” (Journal of Educational Measurement); “The gains from vertical scaling” (Journal of Educational and Behavioral Statistics); “Due diligence and the evaluation of teachers” (NEPC Report); “Preparation for college admissions exams” (Report Commissioned by the National Association of College Admissions Counselors); “The impact of vertical scaling decisions on growth interpretations” (Educational Measurement: Issues and Practice); “Diagnostic Assessment with Ordered Multiple-Choice Items,” (Educational Assessment); “Meta-Analysis: A Case Study,” Evaluation Review.

-Dr. Briggs is the past editor of the journal Educational Measurement: Issues and Practice and current member of the board of directors for the National Council for Measurement in Education.
+Dr. Briggs is the past editor of the journal Educational Measurement: Issues and Practice and current President of the National Council for Measurement in Education.
 He is also a member of the American Educational Research Association, the Society for Research on Educational Effectiveness, and the Psychometric Society.